What Are Internal Links?

 Internal links can technically come in any form of hyperlink.
 For example, an option on the main menu of a website could be considered an internal link, as could a ‘featured articles’ section on a blog post.
 For many though, an internal link will refer to a hyperlink included within a block of text.
 For the SEO world, any internal links should be taken into account.

 An internal link’s value all depends how well your links work and your strategy.
-The basic values of internal linking include:
+The main benefits of internal linking include:

 User Experience